About Let Me Be Frank Productions

 Andrew Klaus

 Andrew grew up in a musical household.
 His father, Kelly, was a mentor to him growing up, helping him learn the ins and out of the business.
 Throughout high school, he was a part of every music program offered, and that love carried him to college.
 Andrew went to McNally Smith in St. Paul for percussion performance.
 When he returned from college, he started playing live gigs and spent his whole 20s never slowing down.
 Andrew was a part of local award-winning bands such as Next Weeks News, Shaker and the Egg (2 WAMI, Best of the Bay), Consult the Briefcase (1 WAMI), and has filled in with countless more.
 In 2014 Andrew won the WAMI Award for Drummer of the Year.
 Currently, Andrew also works at Heid Music teaching drum and piano lessons.
-He is super excited for this new phase in life and grateful for the opportunity to work with such amazing people!
+He is excited for another season with LMBF and is grateful for the opportunity to work with such amazing people!

 John Singer

 Allow me to introduce myself.
 My name is John Singer, and I’m a guitar player.
 I sing too!
 It’s not just a clever name.
 But for our purposes here, we’ll stick to the guitar.
 Growing up in the twin cities of Marinette / Menominee, I was taught privately by my mentor / local legend, Gerry Cain.
 I would later take my talents to a larger twin cities where I attended the McNally-Smith College of Music in St. Paul, Minnesota.
 Graduating with a BAS-Guitar Performance in 2010, my musical journey has spanned Minnesota, Iowa, Illinois, Wisconsin and the upper peninsula of Michigan.
 With my greatest joy thus far being performing with my mentor, Gerry Cain, and his musical family in Singer-Cain.
-Now for 2023 and beyond, I am excited to join another musical family.
-The Let Me Be Frank family.
 I look forward to sharing my passion with you.
 I’ll see you at curtain call.

 Kelly Klaus

 Kelly has performed all over the United States and Canada as the guitarist for Mid-West’s power rock band, The Blitz, in the late ‘80s.
 Before that, he was the guitarist in the trio, Excalibur, which performed in night clubs and high school dances all over Wisconsin.
 In 1991 Kelly joined NE Wisconsin’s premier variety band, After Dark, and has remained with the core of that group to this day.
 After Dark eventually evolved into the multi-WAMI award-winning tribute band, SEPARATE WAYS – The Journey Tribute.
-Kelly has been nominated for WAMI awards for guitarist, guitar instructor, and audio mixing multiple times over the years.
+Kelly also plays with Conscious Pilot (classic rock) and is owner and operator of the revived music school, Music U. Kelly has been nominated for WAMI awards for guitarist, guitar instructor, and audio mixing multiple times over the years.
+For the 2024 WAMI awards, he was named live sound engineer of the year — a well-deserved honor!
 Live audio mixing has been a passion of Kelly’s since his teenage years.
 Being a part of the Let Me Be Frank family as its audio director is a true honor and a challenge every day, one Kelly loves.

 Ross Loining

 Ross comes to Let Me Be Franks from LA, California.
 Ross is a co-owner/Light Designer of On-Stage Productions of Green Bay.
-Ross is also a musician and plays in local bands such as Separate Ways (Tribute to Journey) as well as Replica (Classic Rock).
+Ross is also a musician and plays in local bands such as Separate Ways (Tribute to Journey) as well as Conscious Pilots (Classic Rock) and SIR REAL.
 Ross has been performing in the area for over 20 years and has designed lighting for Cheap Trick, Last in Line, LA Guns, and many more.
-In addition, Ross is Kewaunee Counties Information Technologies Director and has worked there for over 20 years.
-Ross looks forward to sharing new and exciting light designs for Let Me Be Frank Productions.
+In addition, Ross works as the Kewaunee Counties Information Technologies Director and has worked there for over 25 years.
+Ross also serves on the Board of Trustees for NWTC.
+Ross continues to share new and exciting light designs for Let Me Be Frank Productions.

 Nate Riemer